LArSoft/larsoft.github.io/LArSoftWiki/Root_vectors.md

 ## Data types

-While @TVector3@ is quite monolitic, GenVector vectors give us tons of possibilities.
+While **TVector3** is quite monolitic, GenVector vectors give us tons of possibilities.
 Which most of the time we don't need.

-An old 3D vector with representation of @double@ could be used as:
+An old 3D vector with representation of **double** could be used as:
 <pre><code class="cpp">#include "TVector3.h"
 TVector3 v;</code></pre>
 The equivalent object in GenVector is a either a position or a displacement vector in cartesian "global" coordinates.